Criticality Across the Energy Spectrum from Random, Artificial Gravitational Lensing in Two-Dimensional Dirac Superconductors: Disorder in 2D -wave superconductors, and topological superconductor surface fluids

 \subsubsection{One node, gravitational disorder due to spatial gap inhomogeneity: class DIII TSC surface states and spectrum-wide criticality}

 The simplest possible model neglects all forms of potential scattering.
 However, even in this case it is possible for disorder to produce a nonzero effect.
 In particular, a slow spatial modulation of $d$-wave the gap amplitude $\Delta_0 = \Delta_0(\vex{r})$ should induce spatial modulation of $v_\Delta \sim \Delta_0/k_F$ in Eq.~(\ref{h0Def}), referred to in the sequel as QGD.
 Because the disorder couples to an operator with a spatial derivative, it is formally irrelevant in an RG sense at zero energy, in contrast with the potential perturbations in Eqs.~(\ref{h1Def}) and (\ref{h2Def}).
 The latter are marginal (at tree level); these conclusions assume short-range correlated disorder.
-As a result, for the QGD-only model the low-energy DoS $\nu(\e) \sim |\e|$ as in the clean limit, and the states near zero energy are not multifractal.
+As a result, for sufficiently weak QGD in Eq.~(\ref{DiracRVH}), the low-energy DOS $\nu(\e) \sim |\e|$ as in the clean limit, and the states near zero energy are not multifractal.
 Although velocity disorder modifies the definition of the (spin) current operator, the low-temperature thermal conductivity should be unchanged from the clean Landauer result in Eq.~(\ref{TC}), due to the irrelevance of disorder near $\e = 0$.

 The effects of such velocity disorder at finite $\e \neq 0$ are the main focus of this paper; the setup and results are discussed in the next section.
 Formally, a single node with QGD resides in class DIII, and could be realized as a dirty Majorana cone on the surface a bulk TSC (such as the candidate material Cu$_x$Bi$_2$Se$_3$ \cite{TSCRev1}).
 This is discussed in detail in Appendix \ref{Sec:3HeB}.
+A summary of the results discussed in this section appears in Table~\ref{TSCTable}.